 Service Copayment

-Generic Prescriptions or Brand Name if generic not available \$ 0 per Rx
+Generic Prescriptions or Brand Name if generic not available \$ 0

-Brand Name Prescriptions when generic is available \$ O
+Brand Name Prescriptions when generic is available \$ 0

 Non Emergency Use of ER \$ 1

 Physician Office Visits \$ 1

 III.
 STANDARD COPAYMENTS APPLY TO THE FOLLOWING POPULATIONS

 Services to this population may not be denied for failure to pay copayment.